-Career Highlights: One of the NFL’s most dominant and popular linebackers, Brian Urlacher spent his entire 13-year career with the Chicago Bears.
-Urlacher was an eight-time Pro Bowler and was the 2005 Associated Press NFL Defensive Player of the Year.
-A five-time All-Pro, Urlacher played in 182 career NFL games, starting all but two.
-He recorded a team-record 1,353 tackles, 41.5 sacks, 22 interceptions, 16 fumble recoveries, and 11 forced fumbles.
-Urlacher was the first Chicago defender to lead the team in tackles in his first four NFL seasons.
-In 2006, he played a pivotal role in helping the Bears to a 13-3 record, the NFC’s top playoff seed and two post-season victories before losing to Indianapolis 29-17 in Super Bowl XLI.
-For those efforts, Urlacher was selected as the NFC’s starting middle linebacker in the 2007 Pro Bowl and was named to the Associated Press 2006 All-Pro Team.
-Urlacher’s other accolades include: Ed Block Courage Award (2012), Brian Piccolo Award (2007), AP and Pro Football Weekly NFL Defensive Play-of-the-Year (2005), Football Digest NFL Defensive Player-of-the-Year (2001) and AP NFL Defensive Rookie-of-the-Year (2000).
+Career Highlights: Considered one of the NFL’s most dominant defensive linebackers in history, Brian Urlacher was elected into the Pro Football Hall of Fame in 2018.
+The fan-favorite and popular Urlacher spent his entire 13-year NFL career with the Chicago Bears (2000-12), where he played in 182 career games, starting all but two.
+An eight-time Pro Bowler, four-time First-Team All-Pro and Second-Team All-Pro honoree, he recorded a Bears’ team-record 1,353 tackles, 41.5 sacks, 22 interceptions, 16 fumble recoveries, and 11 forced fumbles.
+Urlacher was the 2005 NFL Defensive Player of the Year, and the first Chicago defender to lead the team in tackles in his first four NFL seasons.
+In 2006, he played a pivotal role in helping the Bears to a 13-3 record, the NFC’s top playoff seed, and two post-season victories before losing to Indianapolis in Super Bowl XLI.
+Urlacher’s other accolades include: 2012 Ed Block Courage Award, 2007 Brian Piccolo Award, 2006 AP All-Pro Team, 2005 AP and Pro Football Weekly NFL Defensive Play-of-the-Year, 2001 Football Digest NFL Defensive Player-of-the-Year, and 2000 AP NFL Defensive Rookie-of-the-Year.